ZTE X760

-The ZTE-G X760 Vegas is a discontinued GSM Dual-Band Digital touchscreen mobile phone.
-The cost of the Vegas was kept as low as possible by omitting some of the features found on high-end products, such as GPS, 3G or Wi-Fi.
-For example, in the UK, the Vegas was available for less than £40 from the Orange Shop on an Orange Pay As You Go contract.
+ZTE-G X760, also known as Orange Vegas, T-Mobile Vairy Touch, Vodafone Indie, and Vodafone V-X760, is a discontinued budget touchscreen mobile phone released in mid 2009 and made by ZTE.
+The cost of the Vegas was kept as low as possible by omitting many features from higher products while keeping a trendy touchscreen design.
+In the UK for example, the Orange Vegas was available for less than £40 on a Pay As You Go contract and they called it the “smallest, lightest, cheapest touchscreen mobile available in the UK”.

-The phone's memory is comparatively small at only 517KB, but is expandable up to 4GB with the use of a microSD card.

 The phone was released in three colours: black, white, and pink.
 Its main feature is a 2.4-inch resistive touchscreen.
 It has a 1.3 MP Camera with MPEG-4 or H.263 video capture.
 There is support for video playback.
-The Vegas has an FM radio, an MP3 player and an internet browser.
+The Vegas has an FM radio, an MP3 player and a web browser, although no 3G.
 It also comes with one pre-installed game (named Magicsushi) which is a variant on the classic game Bejewelled, replacing jewels with sushi.

-The phone comes complete with battery, charger, user guide, stereo headset and USB data cable.

-Standby time is up to 7 days and talk time is up to 3 hours.
+The phone's memory is comparatively small at only 517KB, but is expandable up to 4GB with the use of a microSD card.

+Reception

+Trusted Reviews gave the Orange Vegas a score of 3 out of 5 and commented that it looked similar to a HTC Touch.